Corned Beef Patties (Oven-Baked)

 Ingredients

-2. Chop the corned beef and tomatoes.
-Mix with chopped onion, bay leaf, oregano, salt, pepper, and garlic salt.
+1. Simmer the Filling: Chop the corned beef and tomatoes cleanly.
+In a saucepan, mix them with the chopped onion, bay leaf, oregano, salt, pepper, and garlic salt.
+Simmer uncovered over low heat for at least 2 hours until beautifully thickened and rich.

-4. Roll pastry thin and cut into squares large enough to line muffin cups with enough overhang to fold over the top.
+2. Prep the Pastry: Preheat your oven to 400°F. Roll out your pastry crust thin and cut it into square sections large enough to comfortably line your muffin cups with enough extra overhang to fold over the top.

-8. Meanwhile, stir tomato sauce into the remaining meat mixture and simmer gently.
-Serve the hot patties with sauce spooned over or alongside.
+5. Make Sauce & Serve: While the patties are baking, pour the can of tomato sauce into the remaining meat mixture left over in your pan and simmer gently.
+Serve the hot patties straight out of the tin with the warm meat sauce poured generously over top or alongside.

 FAQ